dallasta/dallasta.github.io/_pages/teaching.md

 systems composed of interacting agents, with applications to socio-economic and biological systems.
-It focuses on how individual decision-making and local interactions can generate collective phenomena, combining game theory, dynamical systems, and agent-based computational modeling.
+It focuses on how individual decision-making and local interactions can generate collective phenomena, combining game theory, optimal planning and control, dynamical systems, and agent-based computational modeling.

 **Syllabus**